Bubobubobubobubo/sardine/docs/sardine_doc/src/basics/player-vs-swimfunction.md

 1) `@swim` functions: the fundamental mechanism.
 1) `Player`: a shorthand syntax to use it.

 They share common features, leverage the same pattern languages, but have a few key differences.
 It is important to understand both, as well as when and how to use each.
-Both are used for examples.
-You will find that using one syntax or the other is more appropriate depending on the context.
+You will find that using one syntax or the other is more appropriate depending on the what you are trying to do.

 This example will produce the same musical output with Player and @swim:
 ```python